 How to Keep the Black Bears Away from Your Cabin in Gatlinburg or Pigeon Forge

-Black bears eat just about anything, from berries and nuts from the trees to salamanders and insects.
+Black bears in Tennessee eat just about anything, from berries and nuts from the trees to salamanders and insects.
 Most importantly, bears need acorns to thrive.
 Acorns provide carbs that the bears use for building up their fat.
 Foods from our human lifestyle can be toxic to bears.
 The main reason a black bear in Gatlinburg or Pigeon Forge would find their way to your cabin is if they smell food.
 Here are a few tips on how to keep them away:

 1. If you spend time grilling outside or having a picnic lunch, make sure to pick up any garbage and scraps of food.
 It’s best to eliminate any scent of food from the area.